1. What exactly are "The Arts?"

-2. Can students take arts courses as a freshman?
+2. Can students take arts courses in ninth grade?

-All freshmen enroll in a semester-long course called Introduction to Fine Arts (IFA).
-Students have the chance to explore four different areas: studio art, photography, music, ceramics, filmmaking, drama, and technical theatre.
+All ninth graders enroll in a semester-long course called Introduction to Fine Arts (IFA).
+Students have the chance to explore four different areas: studio art, photography, music, ceramics, filmmaking, drama, and technical theater.